ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 ### Snares
 Snares are challenges that passively resist movement.
-A snare indicates that if the players don’t gain enough successes to meet the challenge rating, then they must spend additional resources in order to overcome the challenge before they can proceed.
+A snare indicates the amount of movement a player must spend before they can make any additional movement within an area.
 Otherwise, they remain stuck in the snare.

 #### **SNARE EXAMPLES**
->A briar patch blocking a path through the woods, walking over a pile of collapsed rubble, walking through thick mud…
+>A crowded urban marketplace, a pile of collapsed rubble, walking through thick mud…

 ### Contests
 Contests are obstacles that are made between two active entities.
-With contests, one side is exerting pressure while another side provides resistance.
-If the contesting side earns more pressure than the contested side’s resistance, then an effect is achieved that benefits the contesting side.
+In a contest, one side is exerting pressure while another side attempts to resist.
+If the contesting side earns more pressure than the contested side’s resistance, then something happens to the contested side.
 If the contesting side’s pressure is equal or less than the contested side’s resistance, then a stalemate is reached and nothing happens.

 #### **CONTEST EXAMPLES**